Black Sea Security Forum

-The Black Sea Security Forum is an annual international forum held in Odesa, dedicated to discussing current security, economic, and political challenges in the Black Sea region.
+The Black Sea Security Forum, also known as the Odesa Forum, is an annual international forum held in Odesa, dedicated to discussing current security, economic, and political challenges in the Black Sea region.
 The forum was initiated in 2024 by a group of Members of the Ukrainian Parliament, becoming the first and largest geopolitical event in southern Ukraine since the beginning of Russia's full-scale invasion in 2022.
 The initiator and head of the forum is a Member of Parliament Oleksii Goncharenko.

 Mission

 The mission of the forum is to establish an annual international platform for discussing security challenges in the Black Sea region and beyond — a region described as a "focal point of intense geopolitical confrontation."
 The event brings together politicians, diplomats, military officials, business leaders, and experts to foster high-level dialogue and strategic cooperation aimed at strengthening regional security and resilience.

 The choice of Odesa as the host city is driven by its status as the "maritime gateway of Ukraine", a key point of global geopolitics, the largest city in southern Ukraine, and one of the major ports of the Black Sea.
 The organizers emphasize that overcoming Russia's naval blockade of Odesa's ports marked a turning point in the war.